oasisprotocol/old-docs/src/operators/maintenance/adding-removing-nodes.md

 ::: tip NOTE
-Due to how the node election process works, only a single node from your entity is chosen for any given epoch.
+Due to how the node election process works, only a single node from your entity can be selected as a validator for any given epoch.
 Additional nodes will _not_ give you more voting power nor will it, inherently, provide high availability to have multiple nodes.
 :::